AndreaPontrandolfo/sheriff/README.md

 If you want to enforce Prettier at pre-commit stage, see the [official docs](https://prettier.io/docs/en/option-philosophy.html).<br>
 To enforce Prettier in CI, see the [CLI docs](https://prettier.io/docs/en/cli.html).

+## <a name="monorepo-support"></a>🌎 Monorepo support

+While Sheriff can be made to work at the _root_ of monorepos, it is highly advisible to not do so.<br>
+It works fine in singular packages inside monorepos.
+To make use of the [Eslint VScode Extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) in monorepos, use the setting: [eslint.workingDirectories](https://github.com/microsoft/vscode-eslint#mono-repository-setup)

 ## <a name="prior-art"></a>🧐 Prior art

 ### Related projects